The Evolution of Lighting TechnologyThe Evolution of Lighting Technology

 China created oil lamps from porcelain, bronze, or iron and used vegetable and animal oils or kerosene as fuels.
 But those guardians of the night didn’t limit themselves to illumination and decor; they served artistic purposes as well, including painting, calligraphy, shadow play, storytelling, and dancing.

-Africa, on the other hand, employed clay, metal, or gourds, and the combustible substances varied from palm and castor oil to kerosene.
+Africans, on the other hand, employed clay, metal, or gourds, and the combustible substances varied from palm and castor oil to kerosene.

 In America, the materials were shells, metal, and clay, and the burnable matter ranged from diverse animal fats, whale oil, and camphine.